Just as consumers expect transparency from the companies and brands they love, employees also expect transparency from their places of work.

 Ultimately, two-way communication and transparent feedback lead to more engaged, motivated and productive employees.

 How to Open the Lines of Communication Between Employees and Managers

 Saying feedback transparency and two-way communication matter is one thing.
 Actually giving transparent feedback is a whole different issue.
 As empathetic humans, we worry about hurting each other’s feelings, creating conflict, causing discomfort and disrupting the relationship status quo.
 So how can managers and employees give transparent feedback in a way that’s positive and effective?

 For starters, transparent feedback is best delivered in person, so opt for face-to-face communication when possible.
 In an article for Forbes, contributor Llopis said “It’s time to be transparent by communicating less over email and through third-party communication — and become more personally engaged with employees via face-to-face and/or video interaction.”

 Other experts suggest that having an open-door policy can help establish an ongoing line of two-way communication, making it easier to give transparent feedback when it’s needed.
 Similarly, more frequent performance reviews — perhaps monthly or bi-weekly — encourage more transparency between managers and employees.

 Although transparent feedback should always go both ways — managers and employees both giving and receiving honest feedback — it may be more difficult for employees to be candid with managers, especially when the feedback is negative.
 For this reason, it’s also a good idea to offer a way for employees to give transparent feedback to managers anonymously, without fear of repercussions.

-Finally, when moving to more transparent feedback in the workplace, it’s important to remember that transparent doesn’t mean negative.
+Finally, when moving to more transparent feedback in the workplace, it’s important to remember that transparency doesn’t mean negative.
 Feedback can — and should — be both good and bad.
-The goal is to be honest and forthright, acknowledge successes, address issues, and grow both employees and managers in their respective roles.
+The goal is, to be honest and forthright, acknowledge successes, address issues, and grow both employees and managers in their respective roles.